|

 -

-by the cheap '4kg' models - they are not as good for these
+Don't be tempted by the cheap '4kg' models - they are not as good

 -

-locations, and for occasional drilling of wood or metal (using
+in precise locations, and for occasional drilling of wood or metal

 -